RoamJS/smartblocks/README.md

 ## Migration

-This extension was inspired by and acts as version 2 of the original smartblocks module in the [Roam42](https://roamjs.com/extensions/roam42) extension.
-It will soon replace the current smartblocks module in Roam42.
-For a list of all the non-backward compatible changes from V1 to V2, check out out [Migration Guide](/extensions/smartblocks/migration_guide).
+This extension was inspired by and acts as version 2 of the original SmartBlocks module in the [Roam42](https://roamjs.com/extensions/roam42) extension.
+It will soon replace the current SmartBlocks module in Roam42.
+For a list of all the non-backward compatible changes from V1 to V2, check out the [Migration Guide](https://roamjs.com/extensions/smartblocks/migration_guide).

 ## Support